hugoycj/gs-library/README.md

 # How to contribute

+# Acknowledgments
+This repository is heavily based on [Dylan Ebert](https://huggingface.co/dylanebert)'s excellent work [igf](https://huggingface.co/spaces/dylanebert/igf).

 # License
-This repository is based on [Dylan Ebert](https://huggingface.co/dylanebert)'s excellent work [igf](https://huggingface.co/spaces/dylanebert/igf).
-Please ensure you follow the license and terms of use specified for the igf project.
+This repository is distributed under the MIT License, derived from igf by Dylan Ebert.
+See the LICENSE.txt file for more information.